dbouwman/workflows-with-code-styles/oop/site-manager.md

 const envDeptGroup = await getGroup('envDeptGroupId', context.requestOptions);

-// Associate "addInitiatives" permission to with "Env Dept Group" for Site site.addPermission("addInitiative", "group", "envDeptGroupId");
+// Associate "addInitiatives" permission to with "Env Dept Group" for Site site.permissions.add("addInitiative", "group", "envDeptGroupId");

-// Associate "addProject" permission to with "Env Dept Group" for Site site.addPermission("addProject", "group", "envDeptGroupId");
+// Associate "addProject" permission to with "Env Dept Group" for Site site.permissions.add("addProject", "group", "envDeptGroupId");

 // Add group w/ type subset to item scope in Catalog site.catalog.addScopeFilter("item",
   {
-    // key is needed so we can look up the entry to make changes later
+    // key is needed so we can easily look up the entry to make changes later
     // TBD exactly how this key is constructed
     key: "addInitiative:envDeptGroupId",
     predicates: [